Set the Twilight Reeling: Packaging and lyrics

 The cover artwork direction and packaging design was done by Stefan Sagmeister.
 The photograph is by Timothy Greenfield-Sanders.
 The CD case sold with the album was a dark purple/blue hue, making the cover look like a dark blue picture of Reed's face; the bright yellow aspect and the "rays" of the cover image were only made apparent when the liner notes were removed from its case.

 Included in the liner notes of the CD booklet is the following: "Due to increased dynamic range, raise volume above average.
 PLAY IT LOUD."

 As noted on the lyric sheet, "Finish Line" was Reed's tribute to the Velvet Underground's guitarist Sterling Morrison, who had died the previous year.
 The album is dedicated to Laurie Anderson, whom Reed would marry twelve years after its release.
 David Fricke of Rolling Stone wrote that Laurie Anderson was the love interest in the track "Hooky Wooky", in which Reed writes of his jealousy over his paramour's ex-lovers.

+The album received the Parental Advisory sticker in the United Kingdom, due to "Sex with Your Parents (Motherfucker) Part II".
+He told Barney Hoskyns of Mojo in March 1996, "I still don't know why we have to have [the sticker].
+I was only just told yesterday, and I'm really shocked."
+Reed also said the sticker appeared on European copies, telling Jim Sullivan in an interview:

+"You know what's funny about that?
+They actually take 'motherfucker' off the back of the packaging, or we get a sticker.
+And if it's not gonna say 'motherfucker' on the back, we don't get a sticker.
+You know what's hilarious about that?
+It's 'motherfucker' they object to.
+They don't object to 'sex with your parents'."